Tutoriel de Couture : Le Cache-pot ABRICOT

 Step 2: Interfacing the pieces

-Apply fusible interfacing to the pieces OUTDOOR and OUTDOOR BASE in accordance with the recommendations of the interfacing supplier.
-The interfacing will help reinforce the fabrics and give them more structure.
+Apply fusible interfacing to the OUTSIDE and OUTSIDE BASE pieces according to the interfacing supplier’s recommendations.
+The interfacing will reinforce the fabrics and give them more structure.
 Follow the temperature and pressing time instructions for optimal results.

-Place the edges face to face of the room OUTDOOR on the side and sew along the entire length using your sewing machine.
+Place the edges right sides together of the OUTSIDE piece on the side and sew along the entire length using your sewing machine.
 Use a straight stitch.
-Once the seam is finished, press the seams open with an iron to flatten the edges well.
+Once sewn, press the seams open with an iron to flatten the edges well.

-Step 4: Assembly of the base with the outer body
+Step 4: Attaching the base to the outer body

-Position the part OUTDOOR BASE on the bottom of the piece OUTDOOR, face to face, aligning the edges.
-Secure with numerous pins or clips to hold the pieces in place.
-Sew the edges together, making sure to maintain a 1 cm seam allowance.
+Position the OUTSIDE BASE piece on the bottom of the OUTSIDE piece, right sides together, aligning the edges.
+Secure with plenty of pins or clips to hold the pieces in place.
+Sew the edges together, maintaining a 1 cm seam allowance.

-Place the edges face to face of the room INTERIOR on the side and sew, so as to form a tube.
-Leave an opening of about 8 cm to be able to turn the work inside out later.
+Place the edges right sides together of the INSIDE piece on the side and sew to form a tube.
+Leave an opening of about 8 cm to turn the project right side out later.
 After sewing, press the seams open with an iron for a better finish.

-Step 6: Assembling the base with the lining
+Step 6: Attaching the base to the lining

-Position the part INTERIOR BASE on the bottom of the part INTERIOR, place against place, and secure with clips or pins.
-Sew together maintaining a 1 cm seam allowance.
+Position the INSIDE BASE piece on the bottom of the INSIDE piece, right sides together, and secure with clips or pins.
+Sew together, maintaining a 1 cm seam allowance.

-Place the part INTERIOR inside the room OUTDOOR, place against place.
-Align the top edges (the upper edge) and pin or clip to hold the pieces together.
+Place the INSIDE piece inside the OUTSIDE piece, right sides together.
+Align the top edges and pin or clip to hold the pieces together.
 Sew all around the top edge.
 This seam will join the two parts of your plant pot cover.

-Return the entire work through the opening left in the lining INTERIOR.
-Be sure to emphasize the corners well and shape the edges using a turning tool or a fabric pencil for sharp angles.
+Turn the entire project right side out through the opening left in the INSIDE lining.
+Take care to push out the corners and shape the edges using a turning tool or a fabric pencil for sharp corners.
 Once turned, close the opening by hand with an invisible stitch or by machine.

 Step 9: Finishing

-Carefully iron the entire plant pot cover so that the seams and edges are well defined.
-You can now fold the excess of the piece OUTDOOR and iron.
-Add a ribbon to your project for an extra little punch!
+Carefully press the entire plant pot cover so the seams and edges are well defined.
+You can now fold the excess of the OUTSIDE piece and press.
+Add a ribbon to your project for a little extra punch!

 Happy sewing!